apache/comdev-site/source/mentoringprogramme-icfoss-pilot.md

 title: Pilot Mentoring Programme with India ICFOSS
 ---

+> Note that this information is about a pilot program that
+> happened back in 2013.

 The ASF has been participating in many mentoring initiatives, and it's now partening in a pilot project with India ICFOSS to provide mentoring for undergraduated and graduated students that have interest in learning how